melezhik/swat/README.md

 # Swat runner workflow

+# Story runner

-This is detailed explanation of how swat runner compiles and then executes swat test stories.
+This is detailed explanation of swat runner life cycle.

-Swat consequentially hits two phases when execute swat stories:
+Swat runner script consequentially hits two phases:

-* **Compilation phase** where swat stories are converted into Test::Harness format.
+* swat stories are converted into perl test files ( compilation phase )
-* **Execution phase** where perl test files are recursively executed by prove.
+* perl test files are recursively executed by prove ( execution phase )

-## Swat to perl compilation

-One important thing about check lists is that internally they are represented as Test::More asserts.
-This is how it work:

-Let's have 3 swat stories:

-    user/get.txt # GET /user
-    user/post.txt # POST /user
-    users/list/get.txt # GET /users/list

-Swat parse every story and the creates a perl test file for it:

-    user/get.t
-    user/post.t
-    users/get.txt

-Every check lists is converted into the list of the Test::More asserts:

-    # user/get.txt
-    200 OK
-    regexp: name: \w+
-    regexp: age: \d+

-    # user/get.t
-    SKIP {
-        ok($status,'response matches "200 OK"');
-        ok($status,'response matches /name: \w+/');
-        ok($status,'response matches /age: \d+/');
-    }
+Generating Test::More asserts sequence

+* for every swat story found:

+    * new instance of Outthentic::DSL object (ODO) is created
+    * check list file passed to ODO
+    * http request is exected and response passed to ODO
+    * ODO makes validation of given stdout against given check list
+    * validation results in a _sequence_ of Test::More ok() asserts

+## Time diagram

-This is a time diagram for swat runner workflow:
+This is a time diagram for swat runner life cycle:

-    * Hits swat compilation phase
+* Hits compilation phase

 * For every swat story found:

-        * Calculates swat settings comes from various swat ini files
-        * Creates a perl test file at Test::Harness format
+ * Creates a perl test file

-    * The end of swat compilation phase
+* The end of compilation phase

-    * Hits swat execution phase - runs \`prove' recursively on a directory with a perl test files
+* Hits execution phase - runs \`prove' recursively on a directory with a perl test files

 * For every perl test file gets executed:

-        * Require hook.pm if exists
-        * Iterate over Test::More asserts
-            * Execute Test::More assert
-        * The end of Test::More asserts iterator
+ * Test::More asserts sequence is generated

-    * The end of swat execution phase
+* The end of execution phase

 # TAP